codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

   max-width="60%"
 %}

+-->
 ### View deployment (Timeline) history for applications
-Review the deployments for an application.
-Clicking the application name takes you to the familiar Timeline tab in the GitOps Apps dashboard displaying the deployment history for the application.
-See [Monitor deployments for selected Argo CD application]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#monitoring-deployments-for-selected-argo-cd-application).
+Review the deployments for a specific application in the Environments dashboard.

-1. In the Codefresh UI, from the Ops in the sidebar, select [**Environments**](https://g.codefresh.io/2.0/environments?view=compact){:target="\_blank"}.
+1. In the Codefresh UI, from the Ops in the sidebar, select Environments.
-1. In the Environment column with the application, click the application name to view deployment history.
+1. In the Environment column with the application you require, click the application name to view deployment history.

 {% include
 	image.html
 	lightbox="true"
 	file="/images/gitops-environments/app-timeline-view.png"
 	url="/images/gitops-environments/app-timeline-view.png"
-	alt="View deployment history for Argo CD application from GitOps Environments" caption="View deployment history for Argo CD application from GitOps Environments" max-width="60%"
+	alt="View deployment history for application from Environments dashboard" caption="View deployment history for application from Environments dashboard" max-width="60%"
 %}

-{:start="3"}
-1. To view all the application's tabs, including the Current State, Configuration, and others, click the link to **Full View** at the top of the deployment view.
+1. To view all the application’s tabs, including the Current State, Configuration, and others, click the link to **Full View** at the top of the deployment view.

 ### Manage applications from within Environments
-Manage applications from within Environments through the application's context menu, including manual sync, refresh, and other options.
+Manage applications from within Environments through each application's context menu, including manual sync, refresh, and other options.

-1. In the Codefresh UI, from the Ops in the sidebar, select [**Environments**](https://g.codefresh.io/2.0/environments?view=compact){:target="\_blank"}, and then click **Add Environment**.
+1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**.
-1. Go to the Environment with the application for which to take action.
-1. Click the context menu to the right of the application, and select the option:
+1. In the Environment with the application for which to take action, click the context menu to the right of the application, and select the option:
   * [Quick View]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#view-deployment-configuration-info-for-selected-argo-cd-application): View deployment, definition, and event information for the selected application in the same location.
   * [Synchronize]({{site.baseurl}}/docs/deployments/gitops/manage-application/#manually-synchronize-an-argo-cd-application): Manually synchronize the application to expedite Git-to-cluster sync.
   * [Edit]({{site.baseurl}}/docs/deployments/gitops/manage-application/#edit-argo-cd-application-definitions): Update General or Advanced configuration settings for the application.